Use the default account whose username is r-bp1jpghfglv6****** and password is Rp829dlwa to connect to the instance.

 Log on to the console and go to the Instances page.
 In the top navigation bar, select the region in which the instance that you want to manage resides.
 Then, find the instance and click the instance ID.

-In the left-side navigation pane, click Account Management.
+In the navigation pane on the left, click Account Management.

-Click Create in the upper-right corner of the page.
+In the upper-right corner of the page, click Create.

-In the dialog box that appears, configure the parameters that are described in the following table.
+In the dialog box that appears, set the account information.

 Description